oldnomad/picosocks5/README.md

   Currently only `CONNECT` and `BIND` are supported, but `UDP ASSOCIATE` may be implemented later.
   Draft [SOCKS5a](https://datatracker.ietf.org/doc/draft-ietf-aft-socks-pro-v5/)
-  is aprtially taken into account, but not completely implemented.
+  is partially taken into account, but not completely implemented.
   Earlier versions of SOCKS (SOCKS4, SOCKS4a) are not implemented.
   Draft [SOCKS6](https://datatracker.ietf.org/doc/draft-olteanu-intarea-socks-6/)
   and other enhancements are not implemented.